bila-olavo/newsfeed/README.md

 First you need to ensure that the common libraries are installed: run `make libs` to install them to your local `~/.m2` repository.
 This will allow you to build the JARs.

 To build all the JARs and generate the static tarball, run the `make clean all` command from this directory.
 The JARs and tarball will appear in the `build/` directory.

+## One Click Installation

+Navigate to script `./oneClickInstall.sh`

+*Note: this script is interpreted by `!/bin/bash` this may not work for all OS versions.
+Please do not expect advanced validations*

 ## Running local as Docker